Faveod/ruby-tree-sitter/README.md

 This design also implies that you need to be extra-careful when playing with the provided objects.
-Some of them have their underlying `C` data-structure automatically freed when not used, so you might get yourself in undesirable situations if you don't pay attention to what you're doing.
+Some of them have their underlying `C` data-structure automatically freed, so you might get yourself in undesirable situations if you don't pay attention to what you're doing.

 We're only talking about `Tree`, `TreeCursor`, `Query`, and `QueryCursor`.
 Just don't copy them left and right, and then expect them to work without